pydata/xarray/doc/data-structures.rst

 ~~~~~~~~~~~~~~~~~~

 To make an :py:class:`~xray.Dataset` from scratch, supply dictionaries for any
-variables coordinates and attributes you  would like to insert into the
+variables, coordinates and attributes you would like to insert into the
 dataset.

 For the ``vars`` and ``coords`` arguments, keys should be the name of the
-variable or coordinate, and values should be scalars, 1d arrays or tuples of
+variable and values should be scalars, 1d arrays or tuples of the form
-the form ``(dims, data[, attrs])`` sufficient to label each array:
+``(dims, data[, attrs])`` sufficient to label each array:

 - ``dims`` should be a sequence of strings.
 - ``data`` should be a numpy.ndarray (or array-like object) that has a